HeidelTime/heideltime/doc/readme.txt

 #######################################################################
 # 8. Reproducing HeidelTime's evaluation results on different corpora #
 #######################################################################
-To reproduce HeidelTime's evaluation results reported in in our paper "Multilingual Cross-domain Temporal Tagging", follow the instructions on: https://github.com/HeidelTime/heideltime/wiki/Reproducing-Evaluation-Results
+To reproduce HeidelTime's evaluation results reported in in our papers, e.g., in "Multilingual Cross-domain Temporal Tagging", follow the instructions on: https://github.com/HeidelTime/heideltime/wiki/Reproducing-Evaluation-Results

 ##############